aneessh18/aneessh18.github.io/_posts/2022-08-07-mid-year-review-1.markdown

 - **Was not a good code-reviewer at the beginning**.
 Was thinking too much about design patterns and other idealistic shit.
 Instead, could have focussed on common-sense and instincts.
 Any code should meet basic readability and making-sense aspects.
 - **Should have googled more about any unknowns I was encountering on day-to-day basis**.
 Basic googling infuses much more context than anything will.
 - **Didn't respect the human aspects that arise from code**.
 I didn't care much about the backward compatibility and constraints of various surrounding systems.
 Used to propose audacious things which have 0 percent of materialization.
 One word, was not realistic enough.
 - **Didn't experiment enough and didn't invest enough time in mastering the fundamental tech**.
 Having code samples which can help you to play with things and mastering CLI tools can massively come to your aide when the situation arises.
-Gotta work on this more.
-Hands on experience beats everything.
+Gotta work on this more. **Hands on experience beats everything**.
 - **Didn't pay much heed to my curiosities**.
-Again big mistake.
+Again a big mistake.
 Whether it is making small POCs and understand how they work or reading some good'ol research papers, you have to follow your curiosities.